riscv-non-isa/riscv-asm-manual/riscv-asm.md

 ```

 When used with the `%gprel` relocation function,
-the `la` pseudo instruction
+the `lla` pseudo instruction
-is used to load symbol addresses relative to the `gp`,
+is used to load local symbol addresses relative to the `gp`,
 as in the compact code model:

 ```assembly